micmejia/bible-dump/NKJV/Mark/Mark 7.md

 All these evil things come from within and defile a man." ## A Gentile Shows Her Faith

 ###### 24
-From there He arose and went to the region of Tyre [^h]and Sidon.
+From there He arose and went to the region of Tyre and Sidon.
 And He entered a house and wanted no one to know _it,_ but He could not be hidden.

 ###### 25
 For a woman whose young daughter had an unclean spirit heard about Him, and she came and fell at His feet.

 ###### 26
-The woman was a [^i]Greek, a [^j]Syro-Phoenician by birth, and she kept [^k]asking Him to cast the demon out of her daughter.
+The woman was a Greek, a Syro-Phoenician by birth, and she kept asking Him to cast the demon out of her daughter.

 ###### 27
 But Jesus said to her, "Let the children be filled first, for it is not good to take the children's bread and throw _it_ to the little dogs."